 Interest effect and implied volatility (IV) are what I want to mention in this part.
 Cause as two representative indexes, they have one similarity.
 This similarity is that both IV and interest effect can show the relationship of stock and this bond.
 From my own perspective, the value of interest effect shows whether this bond is inclined to common stock or common bond.
 For example, if the interest of convertible bond is high, this bond may have more probability to get profit from bond characteristic, and if the interest rate is low, this bond can get profit from convert to stock and this may tend to be one stock further.

-(figure 1.4.1)
+(figure eight)

-(figure 1.4.2 seasonal)
+(figure night)

-(figure 1.4.3 year)
+(figure ten)

 For this table, I ignore the maximum value which appeared in May 2015 (2097.998).
 Here we can get that typically all the interest rate of convertible bond should lower than interest rate of deposit, however when financial market failure, this principle may come to invalid.
 And according to this principle we can know that , when interest rate is significant lower than average level, the convertible bond is much more worth to be invested in.

+(figure eleven)

+(figure twelve)

-(figure 1.5.1)
+(figure thirteen)

 Just like the definition of implied volatility, it can shows the volatility according to the past several years.
 If the historical volatility of the underlying stock is high, the implied volatility of the relevant warrants is also high; If the historical volatility of the underlying stock is low, the implied volatility of the relevant warrants is relatively low, especially when issuing warrants, the issuer will take the historical volatility of the underlying stock as one of the bases to determine the implied volatility of the warrants, so as to determine the price of the warrants.
 So here we can see the value of implied volatility is fluctuated between 15 and 40 from 2012 to the beginning of 2015, after which, it increased significantly to 75 in May 2015,and then decreased slowly to about 28 till now.

 3.5 Dilution